lana-20/mobile-app-types/README.md

 - Frameworks:
   - [React Native](https://reactnative.dev/)
     - Write app logic in HTML, CSS, and JS, but this gets translated on the fly to native components across both platforms.
-    - Project released by Facebook, which enables development of native mobile apps but using HTML/CSS/JS (and, of course, FB's React framework).
+    - Project released by Meta, which enables development of native mobile apps but using HTML/CSS/JS (and, of course, Meta's React framework).
     - Much easier to develop and run on both iOS and Android, without having to duplicate all the code and app logic.
   - [Flutter](https://flutter.dev/)
     - Main goal is to allow application of web dev processes to native mobile outcomes.